Coronavirus ravaged Florida, as Ron DeSantis sidelined scientists and followed Trump

 Rep. Matt Gaetz (R-Fla.) said the governor’s relationships in Washington have benefited Florida.
 In the spring, the state emerged on top “in terms of supplies and resources,” because, in the telling of Trump, “we’re really good at asking for stuff,” Gaetz said.

-Jared Moskowitz, a former Democratic state legislator who now heads the Florida Department of Emergency Management, said DeSantis has been “completely accessible” and “open-minded in our conversations.”
+Jared Moskowitz, a former Democratic state legislator who now heads the Florida Division of Emergency Management, said DeSantis has been “completely accessible” and “open-minded in our conversations.”

 He continued: “Anything that I have needed or asked for, dollars that are going to be required to respond appropriately have always been available.”